kamelne/teslausb_OneDrive/doc/SetUp.md

         on PowerShell right click the title bar, then edit paste.
 You should see all the content in the PowerShell nano file

         9. Press 'ctrl + O" to name the file 'rclone.conf' then 'control + X' to exit
+        10. Finally run these commands, you can change the name and path if you would like:
+       ```
+        export RCLONE_DRIVE=onedrive
+        export RCLONE_PATH=TeslaCam

+        rclone mkdir onedrive:TeslaCam"
+        rclone lsd onedrive:
+        ```
+          You should see all the folders in your Onedrive after running the last command.
+I went ahead and created the 'TeslaCam' folder in my onedrive outside of PowerShell

+        11. Finally run `halt` to shut down the Pi and you are ready to connect to your car